martinvicknair/greatsites.io/_pages/plans.md

 post_title: Plans
 author: GreatSites
 post_excerpt: >
-  See our current fees for monthly plans and other services.
+  See our current fees for web
+  development, monthly plans, and other services.
 Setup and pay for services.
   Modify your current monthly plan.
 layout: page
 permalink: https://greatsites.io/plans/
 published: true